-Passive Range of Motion: Motions include forward elevation, and abduction - ALL WITHIN A COMFORTABLE RANGE.
+Passive Range of Motion: Motions include forward elevation, external rotation, and abduction - ALL WITHIN A COMFORTABLE RANGE.
 These exercises are done with each therapy visit - up to 3 times each week.
-Limit external rotation to 0 degrees until 6 weeks post-op.

 The patient lies supine and relaxes.
 The therapist will move the arm.
 The patient should relax and should not contract any muscles while the therapist moves the arm.